-CAUTION: Use of ether and/or other types of fluid as a starting aid can cause damage to engine components and is not recommended.
+CAUTION: Use of ether or other types of fluid as a starting aid can cause damage to engine components.

-Manual starting
+Manual Starting

 Insert the key in the ignition and turn to ON position.

 Grasp manual starter handle firmly and pull slowly until a resistance is felt then pull vigorously.
 Slowly release the rewind starter handle.